matthieuvion/spark-cluster/README.md

 2. Open terminal, cd into custom directory, make sure `docker-compose.yml` file is present (copy it in if needed)
 https://github.com/matthieuvion/spark-cluster/blob/6e5cb821a7236de94d005fce9168abe07eb306c7/docker-compose.yml#L1-L30

 Basically, the yml file tells Docker compose how to run the Spark Master, Worker, Jupyterlab.
-You will have access to your local disk/current working directory every time you run this command.
+You will have access to your local disk/current working directory every time you run this command :

 3. Run docker compose
 ```